berenmaneta/Alten-Hotel-Project/README.md

 The first user that i populate in the database has an "admin" role.
 This role allows the user to do some things that a "client" user can not (those are the 2 role profiles that i thought about for this solution).

 So, to register a new user, you will need to use the admin user.
+(UPDATE: I CHANGED THIS FEATURE AND NOW IT IS POSSIBLE TO CREATE A NEW USER WITHOUT AUTHENTICATION)

 The username is: 'batman'
 The password is: 'batman'